claudiodekker/inertia-laravel-testing/README.md

 ```

 ## `etc`
-This library will automatically fail your test when you haven't interacted with at least one of the props in a scope,
+This library will automatically fail your test when you haven't interacted with at least one of the props in a scope.
-which is generally a very useful feature.
-However, at times, you might run into situations where you're working with
+While this is generally useful, you might run into situations where you're working with unreliable data
-unreliable data (such as from a feed), or with data that you really don't want interact with to keep your test simple.
+(such as from a feed), or with data that you really don't want interact with, in order to keep your test simple.
 For those situations, the `etc` method exists:

 ```php